-For their part, many LDS visitors left believing they had been walking on sacred ground.
-Susan Young Gates found herself almost at a loss for words, noting that “What the monument is, no one can describe,” yet, when pressed to try found the memorial, “together with the cottage which nestles near it” to be a conduit for “that worshipful peace . . . [that] fills the soul only when standing before the unique and splendid architecture of [the] Salt Lake Temple.”
-Frederick Mitchell, believed there to be “a sacred hallowed influence pervading these grounds, that lend strength to testimony to the Divine Mission of that great and just man Joseph Smith the Prophet of God,” while another simply quoted Brigham Young to the effect that, “This [was] the place.”
+Many LDS visitors imbibed just such a spirit during their stay.
+Upon arrival member Susan Young Gates found herself almost at a loss for words, noting that “What the monument is, no one can describe,” yet, when pressed to try found the memorial, “together with the cottage which nestles near it” to be an access point for “that worshipful peace . . . [that] fills the soul only when standing before the unique and splendid architecture of [the] Salt Lake Temple.”
+Frederick Mitchell, believed there to be “a sacred hallowed influence pervading these grounds, that lend strength to testimony to the divine Mission of that great and just man Joseph Smith the Prophet of God,” while another simply quoted Brigham Young to the effect that, “This [was] the place.”
 Yet another anonymous visitor found himself touched that the “Prophet & his brother Hyrum & many other church leaders long ago & and since [had] walked the same paths.”
-Where Joseph F Smith had attempted to employ the dedication of the monument in 1905 to emphasize Joseph’s (and thus the current church’s) access to divine revelation and authority in the wake of plural marriage’s demise, members saw in the site a means by which to recover, in some small sense, a personable and personal relationship with a Prophet long since gone, as well as a rededication to his teachings.
+Where Joseph F Smith had attempted to use the dedication of the monument in 1905 to emphasize Joseph’s (and thus the current church’s) access to divine revelation and authority in the wake of plural marriage’s demise, members saw in both the built and natural environment a means by which to recover, in some small sense, a personal relationship with a Prophet long since gone, as well as a rededication to his teachings.